 Antibody-drug conjugates expert

-Trust our expertise of 20+ years in antibody-drug conjugate (ADC) development and 2 ADCs in clinical phases.
+Have confidence in our 20+ years of expertise in antibody-drug conjugate (ADC) development and 2 ADCs in clinical phases.

 Optimized developability parameters

-Benefit from our integrated solutions from antibody generation to stable cell line development to get an ADC with optimized developability parameters.
+Benefit from our integrated solutions, ranging from antibody generation to stable cell line development, and get an ADC with optimized developability parameters.

 Our antibody-drug conjugate development solutions are IP free.
-You keep the full ownership of the antibodies developed.
+You keep full ownership of the antibodies developed.

 ISO 9001 certification

 Our services are ISO 9001:2015 certified.
-This reflects our commitment to propose antibody production services with the highest quality standards at every level.
+This reflects our commitment to propose antibody production services of the highest quality standards at every level.

 Full set of characterization